Zazou: Antagonism during the War

 Vichy had started "Youth Worksites" in July 1940, in what Zazous perceived as an attempt to indoctrinate French youth.
-As in 1870-1871, France reacted to her shattering defeat by reforming existing institutions and creating new ones.
+As in 1870–1871, France reacted to her shattering defeat by reforming existing institutions and creating new ones.
 The Vichy regime was very concerned about the education, moral fibre and productivity of French youth.
 In 1940, a Ministry of Youth was established.
 They saw the Zazous as a rival and dangerous influence on youth.

 In 1940, 78 anti-Zazou articles were published in the press, a further nine in 1941 and 38 in 1943.
 The Vichy papers deplored the moral turpitude and decadence that was affecting French morality.
 Zazous were seen as work-shy, egotistical and Judeo-Gaullist shirkers.

 By 1942, the Vichy regime realised that the national revival that they hoped would be carried out by young people under their guidance was seriously affected by widespread rejection of the patriotism, work ethic, self-denial, asceticism and masculinity this called for.

 Soon, round-ups began in bars and Zazous were beaten on the street.
-They became Enemy Number One of the fascist youth organisations, Jeunesse Populaire Française.
-"Scalp the Zazous!" became their slogan.
-Squads of young JPF fascists armed with hairclippers attacked Zazous.
+They became Enemy Number One of the fascist youth organisation Jeunesse Populaire Française (JPF).
+"Scalp the Zazous!" became their slogan, with squads of young JPF fascists armed with hairclippers attacking Zazous.
 Many were arrested and sent to the countryside to work on the harvest.

 At this point the Zazous went underground, holing up in their dance halls and basement clubs.
 The Zazous were suspected by the official Communist resistance of having an apathetic, even flippant attitude to the war in general.

 In popular culture

-In 1986, British duo the Pet Shop Boys wrote a song about Zazou called "In the night" which was the b-side for the first single release of Opportunities (Let's Make Lots Of Money).
+In 1986, the British duo Pet Shop Boys wrote a song about Zazou called "In the Night", which was the B-side for the first single release of "Opportunities (Let's Make Lots of Money)".
+A remix was used as the theme music for the BBC programme The Clothes Show.